fzaninotto/sculpt-3D/ARCHITECTURE.md

-# ZBrush-like 3D Modeling App - Architecture
+# 3D Modeling App - Architecture

 ## Overview
 This is a web-based 3D modeling and sculpting application built with React, Three.js, and TypeScript.
 The codebase follows a clean, modular architecture with clear separation of concerns.